helenzhou6/FAC-Notes/precourse.markdown

 * **git reset --hard** discards any changes to staging area and working directory (!!! - can't change it back!)
 * **git clone [url]** copies one repository on one computer to another
 * **git checkout** revert all files back to how it was in a previous commit (like restoring a prev version).
 Will have detached HEAD warning
-* **git clone [url]** make a cope of an entire Git repository, including the history, onto your own computer
+* **git clone [url]** make a copy of an entire Git repository, including the history, onto your own computer
 * **git init** initialises new git repository (creates an empty .git repository).
-Files in the working directory is transferred to the .git repositry.
+Files in the working directory is transferred to the .git repository.
 * **git status** what files have changed since the last commit
 * **git add** to add files to the staging area.
 > * Many command line tools, including Git, are less useful if your files contain very long lines.
 For example, if you use **diff** to compare two files that have all their content on the same line, **diff** will only show you that the two files are different.
 It will not be able to pinpoint the location of the difference for you.
 Many developers use a max line length of 80 to 120 characters.